eper-io/tig/readme.md

 - Backup tools can directly work with the uploaded data easily having it in the file system.
 - The client can address the data file any time with its SHA256 hash.
-- The filtered SHA256 hashes may be used as mining data for some crypto currencies generating money.
+- The filtered SHA256 hashes may be used as mining data for some crypto currencies generating revenue.
 - The client can XOR split the stream to two different cloud providers lowering privacy risks.
-- The client can do striping to two or more different datacenters doubling bandwidth.
+- The client can do striping to two or more different data centers doubling bandwidth.
 - File cleanup delay can be adjusted to act like a cache or the legal backup.
 - We tested 100 ms nearby and 500 ms latency to continental cloud regions.
 - File hashes act like page and segment addresses of Intel and AMD process pages.